Premer Kahini: Plot

-Akash (Dev) and Barsha (Koyel Mullick) met just by mere accident at Metropolish Fame Mall.
+Akash and Barsha met by accident at Metropolish Fame Mall.
 Akash fell in love with Barsha instantly.
-However, he lost contact with Barsha and could not track her address by any means.
-He was visiting a marriage ceremony of the daughter of his mom's friend and to his surprise, he found the bride was Barsha herself.

-In the end, Akash (Dev) marries Barsha (Koyel Mullick) indicating a happily ever after result of their love story.
+However, he lost contact with her and could not track her address by any means.
+As he was visiting a marriage ceremony of the daughter of his mom's friend, to his surprise, he found the bride was Barsha herself.
+In the end, Akash marries Barsha indicating a happily ever after result of their love story.